p-bianca/p-bianca.github.io/another-page.md

 ## SQL Portion

-&emsp; <font size = "2">As a quick synopsis, I created the below relational database for mortgage brokerage.
+&emsp; <font size = "2">As a quick synopsis, I created the below relational database for a hypothetical mortgage brokerage.
 Only mock data was used in the creation of this project. </font>

 <img src="schema.png" width="800" />